hann0263/docassemble-LDOJerseyFees/README.md

 # docassemble.LDOJerseyFees

-An application for drafting fees
+An application for drafting fees.
+It is a prototype version for demonstrating to the client and submitting for the Coding the Law course.

 ## Author